Pazzann/EuropeDominationDemo/README.md

 ## 📌 About The Project

-**Europe Domination** is a turn-based grand strategy game where players manage resources, expand territories, and outmaneuver opponents across a map of Europe.
+**Europe Domination** is a realtime grand strategy game where players manage resources, expand territories, and outmaneuver opponents across a map of Europe.

 Developed as a deep dive into game engine architecture and object-oriented design, the project demonstrates complex UI management, interactive map logic, and robust game state persistence.